-Not far from the 🏔 Pays du Mont-Blanc, in Arculinge (Reignier-Esery), is 🌲 La Maison Pugin, éléveurs de sapins, and on 🗓three December Sundays again this year, the family run 🌲Christmas tree plantation is opening its doors to the public . . . and 🌲 you can choose and cut down your very own tree!
+Not far from the 🏔 Pays du Mont-Blanc, in Arculinge (Reignier-Esery), is 🌲 La Maison Pugin (éléveurs de sapins) and on 🗓 three November & December weekends this year, this family-run 🌲 Christmas tree plantation opens its doors to the public . . . and 🌲🪓 you can choose and cut down your very own tree!

 By starting a 🌲 Christmas tree plantation in Haute-Savoie, they hoped to: